 Chat sports and media with Chad Finn at 2:30

-Where Al Horford does all the little things and everyone actually notices.

-Be sure to join our Friday chat, during which we’ll discuss the Malcolm Butler situation, the state of the Red Sox, whether Lonzo Ball’s goofy dad affects whether you’d want him on the Celtics, and the usual media matters.
-Check in below to join the fun.
+Be sure to join our Friday chat, during which we’ll discuss which standouts in the NCAA Tournament fit best with the Celtics, the state of the Red Sox as opening day nears, whether Darrelle Revis might end up back in New England, and the usual media matters.
+Check in below to join the fun

 Advertisement